-The four barley and the two field bean cultivars did not differ statistically in terms of DM and N yield in SC and IC, as well as in terms of residual effect and N leaching.
-Accordingly, species mean effects only are reported.

-The barley/field bean additive IC yielded 14 t/ha of forage DM, which was 100% and 40% higher than the yield of barley and field bean SCs, respectively (Figure 2).
-The LER for DM showed that resources were used 65% more efficiently in IC, while partial LERs (0.87 for barley and 0.78 for field bean) indicated that both species suffered from competition, with field bean being more affected.
-Although the quality of the forage mixture was not examined, the proportion of barley was 45%, falling within the range of 25-50% recommended for cereal/legume silage (Pursiainen and Tuori 2008).

-Intercropping did not affect the N concentration of companion species and gave the N yield of 316 kg/ha
+- The four barley and the two field bean varieties did not differ statistically in terms of - DM and N yield in SC and IC, as well as in terms of residual effect and N leaching. - 12 Accordingly, species mean effects only are reported. - The barley/field bean additive IC yielded 14 t/ha of forage DM, which was 100% - and 40% higher than the yield of barley and field bean SCs, respectively (Figure 2).
+The - 15 LER for DM showed that resources were used 65% more efficiently in IC, while partial - LERs (0.87 for barley and 0.78 for field bean) indicated that both species suffered from - 17 competition, with field bean being more affected.
+Although we did not examine the - quality of the forage mixture, the proportion of barley was 45%, falling within the range - of 25-50% recommended for cereal/legume silage (Pursiainen and Tuori 2008). - 20 Intercropping did not affect the N concentration of companion species and gave an N - 21 yield of 316 kg/ha (Figure 2).
+Thus, the N yield of IC equalled that of field bean SC and - was three times higher than barley SC.
+The LER showed that N was used 67% more - efficiently in IC, while partial LERs (0.90 for barley and 0.77 for field bean) highlighted - 24 that field bean had suffered the most also in terms of N uptake.
+Since the N yield of